As a business owner or manager, you have a ton of decisions to make.

 Then it’s even more important to prepare and launch everything on time!
 Late execution can be costly.

-While I may be a bit biased (I own Flight Media, an inbound agency), I’m a very analytical guy.
+While I may be a bit biased (I own Flight Media, an agency), I’m a very analytical guy.

 And the numbers don’t lie.